yactouat/kube-examples/README.md

 Basically, a pod is a deployed container.
 In other words, pods are a single or a collection of containers that are deployed as a single unit (essentially, the container-based applications); from a Kubernetes perspective, these are the most basic units of work in your cluster; they also are the cluster's resource scheduling units.

 Before launching a container based on an image in Kubernetes, you'll need a pod definition that describes the application you want to run.
 Pods are stateless by default (meaning that they no depend on a persistent storage); this is because a system where each pods have their own state cannot be scaled horizontally.
-Pods are ephemeral by nature as they are never re deployed.
+Pods are ephemeral by nature as they are never re deployed but rather destructed and have new ones being spawned.

-In a cluster, every deployed pod will have its own IP address.
+In a cluster, every deployed pod will have its own IP address but those IPs can only be reached from inside your cluster.
 Pods within a node can communicate via a bridge using the real IP addresses of the pods.
 That means pods on a node can communicate with all pods on pre defined ports on all nodes in a cluster without NAT.

 You can have multi container pods in Kubernetes, but one container within this pod dies, then all of the pod goes away.

+### rolling updates

+Describes deployments updates that incrementally replace existing pods with pods containing a new Docker image.

 ### Service object

 A Service Kubernetes object defines rules and load balancing for accessing your application from the internet.

 Each service has a service endpoint, which is a URL that other pods can connect to; *service-discovery* is a way for pods to easily communicate with each other.
+Services group pods into one static IP address, reachable from any Pod inside the cluster; a service of type `LoadBalancer`, for instance, makes those clusters reachable from the outside.

-- Kubernetes services add persistency to the epehemerality of pods by providing a network abstraction for pod access; typically =>
+Kubernetes services add persistency to the epehemerality of pods by providing a network abstraction for pod access; typically =>

 - a service will allocate an IP and a DNS name to the application service you are defining so that end-users can access it
 - services can also be leveraged to scale up/down applications by adding/removing pods based on the demands for a given application at any point in time
 - services can also act as load balancers for pods